The Stratford Smithy

 In 1941 a Harry Hillier was listed as living at the Smithy, (which may have also been the Old Forge Cottage), as a private resident and continued to do so until the early 1950’s.

-The article above was first published in the Friends of St Lawrence Church Autumn 2011 Newsletter and appears on this website by kind permission of David James.
+The article above was first published in the Friends of St Lawrence Church Autumn 2011 Newsletter and appears on this website by kind permission of the Trustees.

 Other webpages about Stratford's historic buildings: